montanonic/old-fitness-backend/documentation/Model.md

 ## Model/Data

 Haskell Sum Types to be used as Persistent Values are stored here.
+This helps to lay the foundation of our database, but the actual work is done in the CRUD folder.

 Be ***sure*** that all modules in this directory are made 'exposed-modules' in `fitness-app.cabal`.

+## Model/CRUD

+Database actions that CREATE records in entities, READ (query) data, UPDATE one, some, or all fields of a record, and occasionally DELETE records.

+These actions will be called within their respective Handlers, and will constitute the bulk of the work done by Yesod on this particular App.

+The standard output for these operations will be JSON Values (done by using the Aeson package and Yesod's integration with it).